uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     If you see an output message like "Requirement already satisfied: $package in /home/$USER/.local/lib/python3.xx/site-packages".

-Please see steps [here](../cheaha/open_ondemand/ood_jupyter.md#pip-installs-packages-outside-of-environment) on how to address this.
+    To fix the issue, please see our [Pip Installs Packages Outside of Environment section](../cheaha/open_ondemand/ood_jupyter_notebook.md#pip-installs-packages-outside-of-environment).
 <!-- markdownlint-enable MD046 -->

 #### Finding Packages